 Hate crime - a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
-Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability, sexual orientation or ethnicity/national origin.
-The six categories of bias reported under the Clery Act are: race, gender, religion, sexual orientation, ethnicity/national origin, and disability.
+Bias is a preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability.
+The categories of bias reported under the Clery

+Act are: race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, and disability.
 For Clery Act reporting purposes, hate crimes include any offense in the following two groups that is motivated by bias: